bishtanuj/Machine_Learning_Algorithms/Neural Networks/README.md

     - Neural networks are often considered "black boxes".
     - Understanding why a model makes certain predictions is crucial for trust and safety.
     - Techniques like SHAP values and attention mechanisms aid interpretability.

+8. **Adversarial Attacks**
+    - Neural netwroks are vulnerable to adversarial examples - small perturbations that fool the model.
+    - Robustness techniques (adversarial training, defensive distillation) mitigate these attacks.